wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/path_concatenator/README.md

 ## How?

-1. Take the first and last segments of the path
+1. Given a record we've been asked to process, the first and last segments of the path
     * e.g. given a path, `root/branch/leaf` - it will use `root`, and `leaf`.
 2. Run a wildcard search for records whose last segment matches the first segment of this record.
     * e.g. `*/root`